 Wouldn’t that be nice if there was one compact and lightweight stove that could be used for everything?
 The fact is that there isn’t a lightweight hiking stove that performs perfectly in every climate and activity.
-Some small compromises need to be made.
+There will always be some small compromises need to be made.

 - What are you cooking?
 Are you a gourmet camp chef, or do you like the convenience of freeze-dried/dehydrated food?

-- Think environment?
-Target your purchase to suit the climate in which you will be undertaking most of your adventures.
+- What environment will you be using it in?
+Target your choice to suit the climate in which you will be undertaking most of your adventures.

-- Which fuel?
-Think about where you will be travelling to, and the type of fuel that will be available there.
+- Which fuel will you use?
+Think about where you will be travelling to, and the type of fuel that will be available to you there.

 1. Canister stoves

 These are the most popular, fuss-free stoves, and are probably what a majority of people picture when they think of a hiking stove.
 They use resealable gas canisters with Lindal valves that utilise a common thread and are interchangeable between brands.

 - Poor performance in the cold (unless regulated or inverted)

 - You need to carry out the empty canisters with you when hiking